Last Updated on 27 November 2025 by Cycloscope

 Backpacking South Korea.
 A budget travel guide, Everything you need to know to travel Korea for cheap

-Backpacking Korea on a budget is not easy, if you really want to stay cheap, let’s say on a travel budget of less than 20 USD per day, you should really consider cycling and camping in South Korea.
+Backpacking in Korea on a budget is not easy.
+If you really want to keep it cheap, let’s say on a travel budget of less than 20 USD per day, you should really consider cycling and camping in South Korea.

-South Korea is not a top tourist destination like Japan or the Philippines but it’s a very interesting country really worth visiting.
+South Korea is not a top tourist destination like Japan or the Philippines, but it’s a fascinating country, really worth visiting.
 There’s much more there than Seoul and Busan, and as it goes for cycling in Korea, a lot more than the 4 rivers bike path.

 However, things are changing, and more and more people are visiting Korea every year.

-That said there is only one problem with traveling here, South Korea is probably the most expensive country in Asia.
+That said, there is only one problem with traveling here: South Korea is probably the most expensive country in Asia.
 Yes, even more than Japan.
-But don’t worry, this article aims to give some hints on how to budget travel in Korea.
+But don’t worry, this article aims to offer some tips on budget travel in Korea.

 Maybe you’ll have to give up something – for example, activities that require a mandatory tour, such as visiting the DMZ Zone – but still enjoy and deeply experience this beautiful and underrated country.

-“Take side roads, go where people tell you there’s nothing to see, is there that you will find the real South Korea”
+“Take side roads, go where people tell you there’s nothing to see, and that’s where you will find the real South Korea.“

 Where to go?
 Check these articles